AI IN PRODUCTION

 Systems Sunday: Circuit Breakers for LLM Calls — Stop Cascading Failures Before They Start

 Retrying a failing LLM call into oblivion isn't resilience — it's how one provider outage takes down your whole agent.
-Circuit breakers give your system a way to fail fast, route around problems, and recover safely.

 March 29, 2026 · 7 min read

-Strategy Saturday · AI Strategy
+Strategy Saturday

 Strategy Saturday: How to Build an Internal AI Center of Excellence (Without It Becoming a Bottleneck)

 An AI Center of Excellence sounds like a good idea until it becomes the team everyone has to wait on.
-Done right, a CoE accelerates AI adoption across your org — done wrong, it's just another approval gate.
-Here's how to set one up that actually ships.

 March 28, 2026 · 7 min read